Usage Guide#

 In the above example, the LoggingProxy object would be instantated by the CacheRegion and applied to wrap requests on behalf of the retry_proxy instance; that proxy in turn wraps requests on behalf of the original dogpile.cache.pylibmc backend.

-New in version 0.4.4: Added support for the ProxyBackend class.
+Added in version 0.4.4: Added support for the ProxyBackend class.

-Configuring Logging
+Configuring Logging#

-New in version 0.9.0.
+Added in version 0.9.0.

 CacheRegion includes logging facilities that will emit debug log messages when key cache events occur, including when keys are regenerated as well as when hard invalidations occur.
 Using the Python logging module, set the log level to dogpile.cache to logging.DEBUG: